drmuttik/hivemonitor/README.md

 (with Amazon links valid in Nov 2024) and how sensors can be fitted into a hive.

 It is possible to run the system without a hub by directly receiving Bluetooth data on your smartphone.
-It works but, apart from not being able to automate the system, you would lose an ability to monitor the hives' when you travel.
+It works but, apart from not being able to automate the system, you would lose an ability to monitor the hives' when you are not in the vicinity.
 I found that a statonary hub located closer to the hives is pretty useful even before automation is added.

 ### Steps listed in the ["hivemonitor.pdf"](hivemonitor.pdf) include:
   - procuring sensors and a "mini-hub" (directly from switch-bot.com or via Amazon)